IIIF/cookbook-recipes/recipe/0019-html-in-annotations/index.md

 The `body` property of the Annotation is an object with a `type` of `TextualBody` that contains the HTML text in a `value` property and specifies the format `text/html` in a `format` property and optionally the language (e.g. `de` for German) in a `language` property.

-Please note that the `language` and `value` properties in the Annotation body are not a language map like used with labels or descriptions in the Manifest.
+Please note that the `language` and `value` properties in the Annotation body are not a language map used with labels or descriptions in the Manifest.
 You can not use the [Internationalization and Multi-language Values][0006] pattern for multilingual content in an Annotation body.
 You can instead put a list of multiple `TextualBody` objects with different `language` properties in the `body` property of the Annotation but viewers may show all languages at the same time or not support this pattern at all.

 ## Restrictions